I read over the

 But you have to read this particular assessment to get the full impact of the reach of the report.
 I know we have to fight "terrorists" but my goodness, this assessment is far-reaching.

-As One Big Dog said his post, I Am A Right Wing Extremist, was written in honor of the Tea Parties...
+I Am A Right Wing Extremist, was written in honor of the Tea Parties...
 I urge you to read his post.
 I know you'll find yourself in there someplace and you may find a tear come to your eye for that honorable man.

-Reading Federal agency warns of radicals on right again, I naturally just started making lists of law-abiding Americans that can loosely fall into the very ambiguous guidelines for being "right wing extremists."
+Federal agency warns of radicals on right again, I naturally just started making lists of law-abiding Americans that can loosely fall into the very ambiguous guidelines for being "right wing extremists."

 Read the assessment so you can see how these lists of law-abiding Americans with common agreements - even single issues - can stand together as Americans setting aside the superficial differences we have been taught to believe separate us and stand together for one simple thing: to ask our central government to do its job in accordance with the U.S. Constitution and leave us alone.
 There I go fitting the description as a "right-wing extremist."
 In this case one to really watch as I believe in States' Rights.